Carmel High School (Carmel, California): Rankings

 Newsweek ranked Carmel High School #191 in their America's Best High School public school rankings (2013).
 U.S. News & World Report ranked Carmel High #199 in their national ranking of best high schools (2017) and #21 in the state of California.
 The Washington Post ranked Carmel High School #288 in the nation (2017).

 Athletics

 Carmel High shares a cross town rivalry with Pacific Grove High School, wherein every year the two varsity football teams compete in "The Shoe Game", so named after a shoe that was bronzed and made into a trophy by Carmel High students in an attempt to start the rivalry.

-The school's mascot is the Padre, which pays homage to the peninsula's history with the Spanish missionaries, specifically Father Junipero Serra, with the Carmel Mission located just over a mile from the campus.
+The school's mascot is the Padre, which pays homage to the peninsula's history with the Spanish missionaries, specifically Saint Junipero Serra, with the Carmel Mission located just over a mile from the campus.
 In 2020, Alumni began to call for Carmel High to replace the Padre mascot.
-Father Junipero Serra is important to California's history, yet his 18th-century accomplishments are controversial for many local Carmel Residents.
+Saint Junipero Serra is important to California's history, yet his 18th-century accomplishments are controversial for many local Carmel Residents.
 No outcome or resolution has occurred.